Skip to contents

 We illustrate the various methods using two datasets:

-• The retail dataset contains monthly figures over retail activity of various categories of goods and services from 1992 to 2010.
+• The Retail dataset contains monthly figures over retail activity of various categories of goods and services from 1992 to 2010.

 • The qna_data is a list of two datasets.
 The first data set ‘B1G_Y_data’ includes three annual benchmark series which are the Belgian annual value added on the period 2009-2020 in chemical industry (CE), construction (FF) and transport services (HH).
 The second data set ‘TURN_Q_data’ includes the corresponding quarterly indicators which are (modified) production indicators derived from VAT statistics and covering the period 2009Q1-2021Q4.